Prepare for FY1 Guide by Specialty

 3. Consultant ward rounds twice a week with SHO/F1 led ward rounds remainder of the days

-• Therefore you may be expected to conduct ward rounds on your own depending on the hospital and discuss your reviews to seniors after.
-This may seem daunting initially but is actually a good opportunity to get assessments for portfolio and gain confidence/experience in reviewing patients.
+• Therefore you may be expected to conduct ward rounds on your own depending on the hospital and discuss your reviews with seniors afterwards.
+This may seem daunting initially but is a good opportunity to get assessments for portfolio and gain confidence/experience in reviewing patients.

 • Each week can be very variable: sometimes there may not be a lot to do if most of the patients are there for rehab/waiting for home support.
 Other times it may be very busy with a lot of acutely unwell patients.